karam94/git-football-transfers/README.md

 # git-football-transfers

-This repository contains a number of activities to help learn advanced Git concepts, by taking control of the football transfer window!
+This repository contains a number of activities to help learn a handful of Git concepts, by taking control of an imaginary football transfer window!

 Part of a **pragmatic** crashcourse I am building to help software developers learn Git.
 The reason why I focus on pragmatism is because I believe it's less important for developers to become so-called Git experts as most courses aim to cover and instead focus on a leaner approach to get developers comfortable with Git, focusing on the areas which will be more prominent throughout their day to day roles.